 Ageing populations presents a challenge in Eastern Africa.
 Currently less than 5 percent of sub-Saharan Africa's population is aged 60 years, with projections of the elderly expected to rise to 10.4 percent of the total population by 2030 (UNPF, 2019).
-The rate of change will have significant implications for socioeconomic conditions within sub-Saharan African countries and the challenge is heightened by the concurrent issues of increased disasters especially those that are weather related.
-Due to cultural practices, care for the elderly still continues in eastern Africa, though tendencies of invisibility and marginalization of the elderly is emerging.
-During disasters, emergency responses strategies and allocation of resources may be uneven, and the invisibility often results in the elderly being deprived of critical DRM resources.
+The rate of change will have significant implications for socio-economic conditions within sub-Saharan African countries and the challenge is heightened by the concurrent issues of increased disasters especially those that are weather related.
+Due to cultural practices, care for the elderly continues in Eastern Africa, though tendencies of invisibility and marginalization of the elderly is emerging.
+During disasters, emergency response strategies and allocation of resources may be uneven, and the invisibility often results in the elderly being deprived of critical DRM resources.
 A study carried out by HelpAge International shows that less than 5 percent of humanitarian projects mentioned older people as a vulnerable group, and less than 1 percent included at least one activity that targeted older people (HelpAge, 2018).
-Additionally, older people are frequently sidelined from DRR training and other activities
+Additionally, older people are frequently sidelined from DRR training and other activities.
 33 of the DRR initiatives specifically mentioned targeting the elderly in disaster preparedness and responses.
-However, the elderly people are not disaggregated into male or female, which can lead to isolation and neglect for some of the elderly people especially women.
+However, the elderly are not disaggregated into male or female, which can lead to isolation and neglect for some of them especially women.
 Some of the activities that the elderly are involved in are:

-- Provision of early warning information - Training the elderly people to help their community in disaster preparedness and response - Sharing their experiences with young children on how to cope with disaster situations - Working as older volunteers after disasters strikes
+- Provision of early warning information - Training them to help their community in disaster preparedness and response - Sharing their experiences with young children on how to cope with disaster situations - Working as older volunteers after disasters strikes

-Case Study 8: Intergenerational engagement between the elderly and youth in identifying needs and developing DRR strategies in Ethiopia.
+Case Study 8: Intergenerational engagement between the elderly and youth in identifying needs and developing DRR strategies in Ethiopia

 HelpAge International is working with the elderly to collect age-and gender disaggregated DRR qualitative and quantitative data aimed at building community resilience to drought in Ethiopia.
-In this community, the elderly people have a wealth of knowledge on traditional strategies for managing drought that was getting lost as the older people died and were not passing the knowledge to younger generation.
-To ensure that the elderly people are not isolated and not invisible, the elderly are working alongside the youth to undertake risk assessments and DRR action planning.
-The elderly people are able to share their traditional knowledge especially on experiences on livestock management, restocking of livestock and rangeland rehabilitation and combine with 'modern' technologies that the youth have learned in schools and colleges.
-The elderly people play a critical role in identifying the most vulnerable as beneficiaries of the DRR activities, while prioritising interventions that would be most beneficial in building community resilience especially for women and widows.
+In this community, old people have a wealth of knowledge on traditional strategies for managing drought that was getting lost they died and were not passing the knowledge to younger generation.
+To ensure that the elderly are not isolated and invisible, they are working alongside the youth to undertake risks assessment and DRR action planning.
+The elderly are able to share their traditional knowledge especially on experiences on livestock management, restocking of livestock and rangeland rehabilitation and combine with 'modern' technologies that the youth have learned in schools and colleges.
+The elderly play a critical role in identifying the most vulnerable as beneficiaries of the DRR activities, while prioritising interventions that would be most beneficial in building community resilience especially for women and widows.